Chapter 7 : Chapter Seven - Avrille

-I woke up extra early the morning of the first day of classes, although I really hadn’t needed to since I would be spending the whole morning assisting Professor Sprout in the hothouses.
-There was no reason to spend extra time looking nice when I would soon most likely be elbow-deep in fertilizer.
+I woke up extra early the morning of the first day of classes, although I shouldn’t have bothered since I would be spending the whole morning assisting Professor Sprout in the greenhouses.
+There really was no good reason to waste precious minutes that could’ve been spent sleeping on trying to look extra nice when I’d soon be elbow-deep in fertilizer.
 However, I didn’t want to look like a total slob, either.
-I would be at breakfast with the rest of the staff, and Professor Snape was most likely going to be there… Eventually I pulled together an outfit that was simple yet sophisticated and wouldn’t be ruined if I ended up squirted with bubotuber pus.
-I pulled my hair up into a loose bun so my neck wouldn’t get sticky in the muggy hothouses.
+I would be at breakfast with the rest of the staff, and Professor Snape was most likely going to be there … Eventually I pulled together an outfit that was simple yet sophisticated and wouldn’t be ruined if I ended up squirted with bubotuber pus.
+I pulled my hair up into a loose bun so my neck wouldn’t get sticky in the muggy greenhouses.

-My first observation of the year was to take place at nine o’clock in hothouse three where Professor Sprout would be showing the second year Gryffindors and Hufflepuffs how to repot the mandrake seedlings she had managed, through much haggling and wheedling with the Ministry, to procure.
-I could barely believe it when Professor Sprout had shown me the mandrakes during my tour of the hothouses a few days prior.
-The British Ministry classified mandrakes as a class three hazardous substance, so it was quite amazing that she had been allowed to take them onto the school grounds at all.
-I myself had only worked with mandrakes once before in my life, and that had been during graduate school where we were all already quite accomplished herbologists.
+My first observation of the year was to take place at nine o’clock in greenhouse three where Professor Sprout would be showing the second-year Gryffindors and Hufflepuffs how to repot the mandrake seedlings she’d managed, through much haggling and wheedling with the Ministry, to procure.
+I could barely believe it when Professor Sprout had shown me the mandrakes during my tour of the greenhouses a few days ago.
+The British Ministry classified mandrakes as a Class One Hazardous Substance, so it was quite amazing that she had been allowed to take them onto the school grounds at all.
+I had only worked with mandrakes once before in my life, and that had been during graduate school where we were all already quite accomplished herbologists.
 I couldn’t imagine being exposed to such a plant when I was twelve years old.
-But Professor Sprout was quite right when she explained how the mandrakes could be used as a vital learning tool.
+But Professor Sprout had been completely right when she’d explained how the mandrakes could be used as a vital teaching tool.

 “Because they take almost nine months to fully mature,” she had said, “we can use the mandrakes in class for almost every year.”
-That was why now when the mandrakes were only seedlings and not yet lethal, the second years would be tending them.
-Then later when they were fully mature and highly dangerous, they could be cared for by the seventh year N.E.W.T. students.
-Needless to say, even though the mandrakes were only babies, I was quite eager to get over to the hothouses and start my observation.
-However, things ended up not working out the way I had planned.
+That was why now, when the mandrakes were only seedlings and not yet lethal, the second-years would be tending them.
+Then later when they were fully mature and highly dangerous, they could be cared for by the seventh-year N.E.W.T. students.
+Needless to say, even though the mandrakes were only babies, I was very eager to get over to the greenhouse and start my observation.
+Unfortuately, things ended up not working out quite the way I’d planned.

 “No problem!
 I would be glad to help,” I said as I reached out and took the satchel from Professor Sprout before she could protest.
-It was quite heavy, and I had to lean slightly to the side to counterbalance the weight after I slung it over my shoulder.
+It was as heavy as it had looked, and I had to lean slightly to the side to counterbalance the weight after I’d slung it over my shoulder.
 I tried not to let it show, but I was slightly disappointed to miss my breakfast chat with Lavinia.

-“Did I hear that you are going to tend to the Whomping Willow, Professor Sprout?”
+“—Did I just hear that you are going to tend to the Whomping Willow, Professor Sprout?”

 “Please allow me to lend a hand,” Lockhart continued, his own hands clasped behind his back while he rocked back and forth on his heels.
 “I would be glad to offer what little expertise I have on the subject.
 Shall we go?”
 Without waiting for an actual invitation or offering to help me with the heavy bag, Lockhart strode pompously out the front door ahead of us.

 Professor Sprout shook her head and clucked her tongue in annoyance, almost making me laugh.
 It was pretty sad that it was only the first day of classes and already the other professors hated him.
-Nevertheless, Professor Sprout hitched up her skirt and hurried out the door after him while muttering, “Didn’t even manage to scrape a Herbology O.W.L.… expertise indeed...”
-I slowly brought up the rear lugging the satchel and fuming over the fact that not only was I going to miss breakfast but I was going to have to listen to Lockhart now for an indefinite amount of time.
+Nevertheless, Professor Sprout hitched up her skirt and hurried out the door after him while muttering, “Didn’t even manage to scrape a Herbology O.W.L .… expertise indeed ...”
+I slowly brought up the rear schlepping the satchel and fuming over the fact that not only was I going to miss breakfast, but I was going to have to listen to Lockhart now as well for an indefinite amount of time.

 We crossed the grounds to where the Whomping Willow stood swaying gently in the morning breeze.
 The tree did look as though it had seen better days at the school.
-Dozens of smaller branches littered the surrounding grass, while several of the tree’s larger limbs were splintered or hanging haphazardly at unnatural angles.
+Dozens of small branches littered the surrounding grass, while several of the tree’s larger limbs had splintered completely off or were hanging haphazardly at unnatural angles.
 Lockhart had stopped a few yards away from the tree and was looking expectantly at Professor Sprout, who once again shook her head before casting a Freezing Charm on the ominously swaying branches.

-“Now, let’s get started,” Professor Sprout said in her normal voice and walked back to where I had put down the bag.
-She opened it to reveal numerous rolls of bandages and slings along with jars of Miracle Re-grow plant salve.
-“Why don’t you start gathering up those loose branches, Avrille,” she said gesturing toward the base of the trunk.
-“We might be able to sell the larger ones to Mr. Ollivander in Diagon Alley, and I’m sure that Professor Snape can find some use for the twigs.”
+“Now, let’s get started,” Professor Sprout said in her normal voice and walked back to where I had put the bag down.
+She opened it to reveal numerous rolls of bandages and slings, along with jars of Miracle Re-grow plant salve.
+“Why don’t you start gathering up those loose branches, Avrille,” she said, gesturing toward the base of the trunk.
+“We might be able to sell the larger ones to Mr. Ollivander in Diagon Alley, and I’m sure Professor Snape can find some use for the twigs.”

 It was very slow-going work.
-It seemed like Harry Potter’s car had managed to do at least some damage to every single tree limb.
-Once I had finished gathering and bundling the loose sticks, I took up a roll of bandages myself and started doctoring the low-hanging branches that Professor Sprout had purposefully overlooked, knowing that I would be unable to levitate the slings as she was currently doing.
+It seemed like Harry Potter’s car had managed to do at least some damage to every single tree branch.
+Once I had finished gathering and bundling the loose sticks, I took up a roll of bandages myself and started doctoring the low-hanging limbs that Professor Sprout had purposefully overlooked, knowing I would be unable to levitate the slings as she was currently doing.
 Lockhart, unsurprisingly, did not lift a finger to help.
-He did once bend over to examine the Miracle Re-grow ointment before backing quickly away while muttering something which sounded like, “That would stain awfully…” He then straightened his immaculate turquoise robes and matching hat before launching himself on another tirade, this one concerning how he had once wrestled down a Devil’s Snare plant the size of a large hippopotamus.
+He did once bend over to examine the Miracle Re-grow ointment before backing quickly away while muttering something that sounded like, “That would stain awfully …” He then straightened his immaculate turquoise robes and matching hat before launching himself on another tirade, this one concerning how he had once wrestled down a Devil’s Snare plant the size of a large hippopotamus.

 Professor Sprout and I had been working for well over an hour when we heard the castle bell toll nine o’clock, signalling the start of the first class.
 Professor Sprout hurried over to me and quickly took in my work with an approving nod.

-“That’s very good, my dear,” she said.
-“Would you mind just finishing up here while I go to class?
+“That’s very good, Avrille,” she said.
+“Would you mind just wrapping things up here while I go to class?
 We can have you observe a different day; this really must take priority.
 The Freezing Charm will last for another hour, giving you plenty of time to finish.
-You can leave the supplies and the larger branches here; I will fetch them when I am finished with class.
+You can leave the supplies and the larger branches here; I’ll fetch them when I’ve finished with class.
 Would it be possible for you to bring the twigs to Professor Snape when you are done?”

 “Sure!”
-I replied, finding myself strangely glad to have an excuse to go talk to Professor Snape.
+I replied, obviously glad to have an excuse to go talk to Professor Snape and redeem myself slightly in his eyes, by at least proving I could successfully complete a delivery.
 Professor Sprout smiled and patted me on the back.
-She quickly Conjured a small burlap bag for the twigs then hurried off in the direction of hothouse three, Lockhart at her heels and still describing every counter-move he had used against that vicious Devil’s Snare.
+She quickly Conjured a small burlap bag for the twigs then hurried off in the direction of greenhouse three, Lockhart on her heels and still describing every counter-move he had used against that vicious Devil’s Snare.

-Once more I was disappointed, now that I would be missing out on watching the repotting of the mandrakes, but it was something that I had done before whereas I had never had the chance to doctor a Whomping Willow.
-With Lockhart gone, my concentration was much better, and I managed to finish the remaining bandaging within a half-hour.
-I gathered all of the smaller twigs in the burlap bag Professor Sprout had left me and walked back up to the castle.
+Once more I was disappointed, now that I would be missing out on watching the repotting of the mandrakes, but it was something that I’d done before myself whereas I’d never had the chance to doctor a Whomping Willow.
+With Lockhart gone my concentration was much better, and I managed to finish the remaining bandaging within a half-hour.
+I gathered all of the smaller twigs into the burlap bag Professor Sprout had left me and walked back up to the castle.

-Since class was in session, the entrance hall was deserted.
-I paused before a large mirror to fix my hair and tried to rub some of the dirt off of my face with the sleeve of my robe.
-I headed straight down the stairs to the dungeons, thinking that Professor Snape might be in his office since I knew he did not have a class this first period.
-It seemed that after I took the first step down, the temperature dropped by several degrees.
-A phantom draught whistled through the corridor, and I pulled my robe tightly around myself wondering how Professor Snape could stand being down here all day long.
+Because class was in session, the entrance hall was deserted.
+I paused before a large mirror to smooth my hair and to try and rub some of the dirt off of my face with the sleeve of my robe.
+I headed straight down the stairs to the dungeons, thinking Professor Snape might be in his office since I knew he didn’t have a class this first period.
+It seemed like after I took the first step down, the temperature immediately dropped by several degrees.
+A phantom draught whistled through the corridor, and I pulled my robe tightly around myself while wondering how Professor Snape could stand being down here all day long.

 I could see a faint light flickering under the door to Professor Snape’s office, so I ran a hand over my hair once more and knocked quietly.